Buanderie/siamese/README.md

 For small losses it's faster than Wirehair but for larger losses it is slower.
 By betting that the network has a low (but non-zero) loss rate, median transfer time improves by using this method.

+For faster file transfer it is better to not use erasure correction codes and instead use retransmission for the bulk of lost data.
+For higher loss rates it is better to use a faster library like Wirehair.
+But for more normal situations this is a very useful tool.

 Note that for this application, a more suitable library is [fecal](https://github.com/catid/fecal).